grd/FreePDM/tests/README.md

 # Howto create a file server
 The specs for a file server are minimal.
 Right now I am using a Raspberry Pi 4 and it works for me, but when you need to have lots of guys then you can use a dedicated server.
 This are the things you need to do to make it work.

-This program uses Ubuntu Server.
+This program uses Ubuntu Server but you can also use Debian.
 They support both the Intel and ARM platforms.
 First you need to install Ubuntu Server and after that you need to write down the ip address of the server.
 When you need to have access outside of the LAN you are gonna need port forwarding and also a certificate (certbot for instance).
 This is the ip address of my server: 10.0.0.11

 ### Loggin in the server